craftcms/docs/docs/4.x/extend/project-config.md

     // Get the product type
     $productType = $this->getProductTypeByUid($uid);

-    // If that came back empty, we're done! if (!$productType) {
+    // If that came back empty, we’re done! if (!$productType) {
         return;
     }